linroger/FinanceCompendium/IV. Fixed Income/Structured Finance & Securitization/CDOs ABS & Credit Transfer/Defaultable Bonds and Credit Derivatives- Valuation and Risk Management.md

 While some of these risks are not easily, if at all, quantifiable, a consistent mathematical model can improve the manager's ability to manage overall portfolio risk and correctly position himself in anticipation of market events.

-# 3 Valuation
+## 3 Valuation

 Analytical models for valuing defaultable securities fall into two main categories (see [7], [6]): structural and reduced form.
 Practitioners often use statistical models based on agency ratings or macroeconomic factors.

-# 3.1 Structural models
+### 3.1 Structural models

 Structural models rely on assumptions about the value of the firm and the volatility of its assets.
 The former must be deduced from accounting data which is subject to manipulation, while the latter may only be estimated from historical data with questionable applicability to the future.
 Structural approach was pioneered by Merton [4] and is currently used in Moody's KMV framework.

-Merton's model is an extension of the Black-Scholes approach [3] makes the following assumptions:
+Merton's model is an extension of the Black-Scholes approach [3] and makes the following assumptions:

 - the firm's liabilities are of the same type (e.g., bonds);
 - the firm's debt is zero coupon with no embedded options;